 If you’re credit invisible, you’ll need to prove your creditworthiness to the lender in other ways.
 That might include getting a cosigner, making a larger down payment or paying a higher interest rate.

 In some states, your credit history can be used to set premiums for home, auto, health and life insurance.
-Insurance companies don’t look at your regular insurance score; they look at a scoring system specially designed to predict how likely you are to have an insurance loss.
+Insurance companies also look at a scoring system specially designed to predict how likely you are to have an insurance loss.